suewonjp/Hooky/README.md

 - Hooky might not detect any of events being used by higher privileged applications (including apps permitted to use Accessibility API)
 - Hooky can't change the system or other application's behaviors associated with its proxy events.
 - Hooky can't detect non-modifier key strokes.

+> Refer to this [blog](http://suewonjp.github.io/civilizer/blog/2016/03/30/Hooky/) for more details.

 ### SYSTEM REQUIREMENTS
 OS X 10.9+